andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 But we run into problems working with this format.
-For example, if we're computing a neighbor of `0,1,1,1,3,5,5,6`, we can imagine that the very first `1` moves to be a `2`, resulting in `0,2,1,1,3,5,5,6`.
+For example, if we're computing a neighbor of `0,1,1,1,3,5,5,6`, we can imagine that the very first `1` could move to be a `2`, resulting in `0,2,1,1,3,5,5,6`.
 However, we're now in un-normalized territory...we have to re-sort it to turn it into `0,1,1,2,3,5,5,6`.
 This encoding isn't something we can directly manipulate in a nice way.